Tutorial on navmesh cutting

 Note that the shape is not 3D so if you rotate the cut you will see that the 2D shape will be rotated and then just projected down on the XZ plane.

 In the scene view the NavmeshCut looks like an extruded 2D shape because a navmesh cut also has a height.
 It will only cut the part of the navmesh which it touches.
-For performance it only checks the bounding boxes of the triangles in the navmesh, so it may cut triangles whoose bounding boxes it intersects even if the triangle does not intersect the extructed shape.
+For performance reasons it only checks the bounding boxes of the triangles in the navmesh, so it may cut triangles whoose bounding boxes it intersects even if the triangle does not intersect the extruded shape.
 However in most cases this does not make a large difference.

 It is also possible to set the navmesh cut to dual mode by setting the isDual field to true.
 This will prevent it from cutting a hole in the navmesh and it will instead just split the navmesh along the border but keep both the interior and the exterior.
 This can be useful if you for example want to change the penalty of some region which does not neatly line up with the navmesh triangles.
 It is often combined with the GraphUpdateScene component (however note that the GraphUpdateScene component will not automatically reapply the penalty if the graph is updated again).